Kimmo17/rules/rocketleague.md

 ### 4.1 Player Streaming

 - Players may stream their **own point-of-view (POV)** gameplay with a **minimum 2-minute delay**.
-- Streams must include **"Ibex Gaming League"** in the title.
+- Streams must include the name of the competition in the title e.g. "Ibex Gaming Circuit | Premier Division | Winter Season 2026".
 - **Official broadcasts take precedence** over any personal stream.
 Players must comply with admin instructions regarding media restrictions.

 ### 4.2 Voice Channels & Listen-Ins

-- All teams must use the **designated Ibex Discord voice channels** during official matches.
+- All teams must use the **designated Discord voice channels** during official matches if requested by the administrators.
 - For streamed matches, **listen-ins** may be used as part of the broadcast unless a team **opts out in advance**.
 - One (1) player per team may be asked to participate in **post-match interviews** during or after official broadcasts.